Requesting Accessibility Documentation & Creating Alternate Access Plans

 Before you ask a vendor for accessibility documentation, you can check TBR's AIMT Database (Accessible Instructional Materials and Technology) to see if another TBR school has uploaded accessibility documentation to the database.

 Search the database for the digital resources/software.
-If the documentation is a few years old, or if the documentation is missing, then you will need to contact the vendor to request documentation.
+If the documentation is more than a year old, or if the product or documentation is missing, then you will need to contact the vendor to request documentation.

 Sample Request